 2016 English (Mean Scale Scores) – Latino Students

-Continuing to show evidence of signicant growth from 5th through 11th grade, our Latino subgroup (which comprises over 75% of MWA’s student population) shows evidence of outperforming their peers on WCCUSD and Contra Costa County by the 8th grade.
+Continuing to show evidence of significant growth from 5th through 11th grade, our Latino subgroup (which comprises over 75% of MWA’s student population) shows evidence of outperforming their peers on WCCUSD and Contra Costa County by the 8th grade.
 In 11th grade, their achievement is materially higher.
 As a result, more of both our Economically Disadvantaged students and Latino students show evidence of being more college-ready than their peers.
 As a result, MWA students not only gain admittance to college at a significant rate higher than WCCUSD schools for these subgroups but they also end up matriculating to and attending both two and four-year colleges and universities.
+By adding grade 4, MWA is confident that both Economically Disadvantaged students and Latino students will show evidence of being more college-ready prior to 8th grade which may accelerate their ability to take higher level courses in high school.

+2019 Math and English (Mean Scale Scores) – African American Students Grade 4

 2016 Math (Mean Scale Scores) – African American Students